sinha-nishant/Trojan-Check-In-Out/README.md

 - For Windows enter: curl -sL https://aws-amplify.github.io/amplify-cli/install-win -o install.cmd && install.cmd
 - Once done, you should get a success message on terminal.
 You can now close the terminal.
 - Pull up our project on android studio
 - In android studio pull up the terminal tab at the bottom of your page.
-Write the term "amplify init" into the Android Studio terminal.
-Please answer the following questions in the same vain as below
+Write the term "amplify init" into the Android Studio terminal
+- Please answer the following questions in the same vain as below (The access ID and Key will be found in credentials.csv in the zip file provided)
 ![image](https://user-images.githubusercontent.com/42727780/111911887-49e99a00-8a8d-11eb-8512-f299bfc982e3.png)
-- The access ID and Key will be found in credentials.csv in the zip file provided
+- Note: For the choose environment questions, just press enter.
+For the default editor question toggle using arrows and press enter once landing on Android Studio.
+Make Sure to choose AWS access Key option and not the Profile Option.
+For region, Toggle to us-west-2 and press enter.

 # You now have everything set up in order to run our app